0xJohnnie/stardust/README.md

-# Hex Quest
+# Stardust

 An all-in-one community management social app.

 ## Purpose

-Hex Quest simplifies community management by offering a unified platform for creating, managing, and promoting events, as well as handling community and user profiles.
+Stardust simplifies community management by offering a unified platform for creating, managing, and promoting events, as well as handling community and user profiles.

 ## Features